-Description: pythonw.exe is located in a subfolder of "C:\Program Files".
+Description: Pythonw.exe is not essential for the Windows OS and causes relatively few problems.
+Pythonw.exe is located in a subfolder of "C:\Program Files".

 There is no information about the author of the file.
 Pythonw.exe is not a Windows core file.
 The program has no visible window.
-Therefore the technical security rating is 49% dangerous, however also read the users reviews.
+Therefore the technical security rating is 49% dangerous, however you should also read the user reviews.

 In the event of any problems with pythonw.exe, you might want to uninstall the software Python or Duden Referatemanager using the "Add or Remove Programs" function of Windows Control Panel (Windows: Start, Settings, Control Panel, Add or Remove Programs).